Lex-DRL/AID-guide/Building_better_worlds.md

 </details>

 #### Use known categories
-Even if you won't go any further to specific formatting styles, you can (and should) utilise the keywords proven to give good results.
+Even if you won't go any further to specific formatting styles, you can (and should) utilize the keywords proven to give good results.
 The list is really long and gets updated so I won't duplicate it here and I'll just give a [link to the table of common categories](/AID%20WI%20Research%20Sheet.md#categories-table).

 Some of the most noteable are: `SUMMARY`, `MIND`, `APPEAR`, `WORN`, `DESC`, `LIMIT/LACK`.
 You can read about them at the link above.